kubernetes/website/docs/getting-started-guides/scratch.md

   - `--ip-masq=false`
     - if you have setup PodIPs to be routable, then you want this false, otherwise, docker will rewrite the PodIP source-address to a NodeIP.
-    - some environments (e.g. GCE) still need you to masquerade out-bound traffic when it leaves the cloud environment.
+    - some environments (for example GCE) still need you to masquerade out-bound traffic when it leaves the cloud environment.
 This is very environment specific.
     - if you are using an overlay network, consult those instructions.
   - `--mtu=`
     - may be required when using Flannel, because of the extra packet size due to udp encapsulation